pyOpenSci/handbook/community/events/sprints.md

 * When an issue or pull request is closed, it is automatically archived from the project board.

 Tasks on this board are ideally smaller, well-defined, and can be completed or significantly advanced within the duration of a sprint.
-The pyOpenSci Help-Wanted board should be updated throughout the year as new issues are opened in our organization GitHub repositories.
+The pyOpenSci help-wanted board should be updated throughout the year as new issues are opened in our organization GitHub repositories.
 Continual updates makes it easier for:

 * Contributors to jump in and start contributing and
 * Sprint leaders to prepare for a sprint as the board will be more up to date.

-#### Annual Sprint Project Board
+#### Tracking annual contributions: the sprint project board

 At the start of each year, the pyOpenSci community manager creates a new Sprint GitHub Project Board.
 Here is an example of the [2024 sprint project board](https://github.com/orgs/pyOpenSci/projects/12).